Pastos Grandes: Lake

 At an elevation of 4430 m, Pastos Grandes contains a lake basin north of Cerro Pastos Grandes, which is 10 km wide and covers a surface area of about 100 km2-120 km2 at an elevation of 4400 m.
-It only covers a fraction of the area of Pastos Grandes caldera and is probably a remnant of an once-larger lake that filled the moat of the caldera.
+It only covers a fraction of the area of Pastos Grandes caldera and is probably a remnant of a once-larger lake that filled the moat of the caldera.
 Earlier lacustrine episodes left a layer of beige mud behind.
 This mud freezes during the winter months to a certain depth and cryoturbation has formed polygonal structures as well as large cracks in the crust on its surface.

 Surfaces of open water are concentrated on the eastern edge of the salt pan, in its very centre and isolated areas on the western side, these all form an intricated network of interconnected ponds especially in the western half of the salt pan.
 One of these open water surfaces on the western side of the lake basin is known as Laguna Caliente, while another square-shaped lake in the southern part of the caldera is known as Laguna Khara.
 Sometimes after heavy precipitation, these open water surfaces can join into a ring lake around the centre.

 Intermittent streams drain the catchment of Pastos Grandes and reach the salt pan; the longest flow through the southeastern parts of the catchment.
 The entire drainage basin of the lake has a surface area of 655 km2-660 km2 and is delimited to the west and east by rhyolitic ridges.
 Apart from surface streams, springs contribute to the water budget of Pastos Grandes.
 Hot springs are active or were recently active on the western side of the salt pan and bear names such as La Salsa, La Rumba and El Ojo Verde, where temperatures of 20–75 C have been measured.
 On the western shore, colder springs predominate.
 The heat appears to originate from a 200–250 C hot reservoir.